Genome Biology Notes for Genetic Epidemiologists

 A prominent role for loci of non-coding RNAs (ncRNAs) and loci of pseudogenes in the regulation of expression of coding genes in humans has been shown in a large study of human peripheral mononuclear cells (Kirsten, 2015).

-44% of genes have cis-eQTLs (Westra, 2013): In peripheral mononuclear cells, there are eQTLs for about 85% of analysed genes, and 18% of genes are trans-regulated.
-Local eSNPs are enriched up to a distance of 5 Mb to the transcript challenging typically implemented ranges of cis-regulations, and nearest genes of GWAS SNPs might frequently be misleading functional candidates as the target genes.
+In a meta-analysis of blood eQTLs, 44% of genes have cis-eQTLs (Westra, 2013).
+In peripheral mononuclear cells, there are eQTLs for about 85% of analysed genes, and 18% of genes are trans-regulated.
+Local eSNPs are enriched up to a distance of 5 Mb to the transcript challenging typically implemented ranges of cis-regulations, and nearest genes of GWAS hits might frequently be misleading functional candidates as the target genes.
 Dissection of co-localized functional elements indicated a prominent role of SNPs in loci of pseudogenes and non-coding RNAs for the regulation of coding genes (Kirsten, 2015).

-Only 27% of the distal regulatory elements have an interaction with the nearest promoter (Edwards, 2013) suggesting that the nearest gene is not often the target gene of a GWAS hit.
+Only 27% of the distal regulatory elements have an interaction with the nearest gene’s promoter (Sanyal, 2012) suggesting that the nearest gene is not often the target gene of a GWAS hit.
 Target genes of a GWAS hit may even be on a different chromosome.
+Nearest genes are not the most common targets of eQTLs (Wang, 2013).

-Genetic variants that modify chromatin accessibility and transcription factor binding are a major mechanism through which genetic variation leads to gene expression differences among humans (Degner, 2012; PDF): As many as 55% of eQTL SNPs are also ‘DNase I sensitivity quantitative trait loci’ (dsQTLs).
+Genetic variants that modify chromatin accessibility and transcription factor binding are a major mechanism through which genetic variation leads to gene expression differences among humans (Khurana, 2013; Degner, 2012]).
+As many as 55% of eQTLs are also ‘DNase I sensitivity quantitative trait loci’ (dsQTLs) (Degner, 2012).

 The majority of disease-associated missense variant exhibit wild-type chaperone binding profiles, suggesting they preserve protein folding or stability.
-While common variants from healthy individuals rarely affect interactions, two-thirds of disease-associated alleles perturb protein-protein interactions, with half corresponding to ‘‘edgetic’’ alleles affecting only a subset of interactions while leaving most other interactions unperturbed (Sahni et al, 2015).
+While common variants from healthy individuals rarely affect interactions, two-thirds of disease-associated alleles perturb protein-protein interactions, with half corresponding to ‘‘edgetic’’ alleles affecting only a subset of interactions while leaving most other interactions unperturbed (Sahni, 2015).
 With transcription factors, many alleles that leave protein-protein interactions intact affect DNA binding.
 Different mutations in the same gene may lead to different interaction profiles resulting in distinct disease phenotypes.
-Thus disease-associated alleles that perturb distinct protein activities rather than grossly affecting folding and stability are relatively widespread (Sahni et al, 2015).
+Thus disease-associated alleles that perturb distinct protein activities rather than grossly affecting folding and stability are relatively widespread (Sahni, 2015).

 Transcription factors (TF) and transcription factor binding sites (TFBS):